lsst-ts/observatory-ops-docs/Safety/emergency-response-guide.rst

 Earthquake
 ^^^^^^^^^^^
+If the building begins to shake for more than 1 or 2 seconds, it is a terramoto (earthquake) not a tremblor (tremor).
+If it is a small earthquake and shaking stops quickly, there is no need to evacuate.

 - Drop, cover, and remain still.

 - Stay away from windows and any electrical panels.

-- After the shakes stop, give directions to meet at the emergency assembly point at first level parking.
+- After the shaking stops, give directions to everyone with you to meet at the emergency assembly point at first level parking.

+- Use the Rubin radio on channel 3 to alert other personnel in the building to meet at the safety point.

 - Call the Mountain Assistant at extension 440.
     - If they don't respond, call Control Puerta at 434.